milkbottledude/woodlands-jb_tracker/Documentation.md

 The {% if date %} is basically a python 'if' statement but in HTML and Flask syntax.
 This is so that the output is only shown 📰 if theres a valid 'date' input from the user.
 Why did I not include 'if time' and 'if AM/PM'? 🤔 Because they already have a default value, so its impossible to submit input without a valid 'time' and 'AM/PM' value.

-I actually learnt this {% if %} stuff from chatgpt, and not from a book or man-made resource, which might be frowned upon by some.
+I actually learnt this {% if %} stuff from chatgpt, not from a book or man-made resource, which might be frowned upon by some.
 But as long as it gets the job done and I understand exactly how it works, as well as how to use it, I don't see a problem.

 Me personally, I draw the line when the code is completely AI made, or 90% and the other 10% is just changing of variable names and other minor knick-knacks.
-But who gives a toss what I think eh?
+But who gives a toss what I think hmm?

 Anyway, here's the 1st website test run, I ran it using 'python main.py' on the Google shell terminal.
 This is just a test run on a local port to make sure everything runs fine, more refinements will be made over time.